1ndevelopment/android-build-env/README.md

-# Android Build Environment Container
+# Android Builder Environment Container

 Pre-built Docker image with **Java 25 + Gradle 9.3.0 + Android SDK 34**.
 Push it to Docker Hub once — pull it anywhere, get straight to building.